jeremyleishman/useful_pwrshll_scripts/README.md

-<h1>useful powershell scripts<h1>
+# Useful Powershell Scripts

-useful powershell scripts for working with Microsoft machines via PowerShell
+## Useful powershell scripts for working with Microsoft machines via PowerShell.

-random cmdlets and scripts that I've used on various projects
+## This repo contains random cmdlets and scripts that I've used on various projects.

-Get-Help Get
+### Get-Help Get
-This cmdlet will return a very long list of all the Get- cmdlets Just like Get-Help Test will return a list of all Test- cmdlets
+#### This cmdlet will return a very long list of all the Get- cmdlets
+#### Just like Get-Help Test will return a list of all Test- cmdlets